tomhazledine/related-posts/README.md

 3. Which OpenAI model to use
 4. What your OpenAI API key is

 We've already covered adding your API key in the [Pre-requisites](#pre-requisites) section.
-The rest of the configuration can be added to a `related.config.json` file in the root of your project:
+The rest of the configuration should be added to a `related.config.json` file in the root of your project:

 ```json
 {